-I had to remember that while I loved her immensely, He loved her even more.
-Far more.
+I needed to remember that while I loved her with all my heart, He loved her even more.

-After all, He’s the one who made her and gave her life.
-Yes, I was part of the process, but He’s the Divine life-source.
+After all, God is the one who made her and gave her life.
+Yes, I was part of the process, but He’s the divine life-source.

 When I say yield and surrender I don’t mean give up or not care.

-Focus on taking care of myself and let my daughter learn to do the same.
+I mean to focus on taking care of myself, allowing my daughter learn to do the same.